MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/New-NetFirewallDynamicKeywordAddress.md

 ### -Id
 Specifies a GUID for the dynamic keyword address.
-Wrap the GUID value in curly braces.
+Wrap the GUID value in braces.

 ```yaml
 Type: String